-Limelight EyeWonder

-Limelight's bylaws provide that a special meeting of the board of directors may be called by the Chairperson of the Board, the Chief Executive Officer, the President, the Secretary or a majority of the authorized number of directors on twenty-four (24) hours notice to each director. directors will be held whenever called by the President or the Chairman of
+Limelight's bylaws provide that a special meeting of the board of directors may be called by the Chairperson of the Board, the Chief Executive Officer, the President, the Secretary or a majority of the authorized number of directors on twenty-four (24) hours notice to each director.

-Indemnification of Offi cers and Directors

-Limelight

-Emittight EyeWonder

-Limelight's certificate of incorporation contains a provision eliminating the personal liability of its directors to Limelight or its stockholders for monetary damages for breach of fiduciary duty as a director.
-EyeWonder's certificate of incorporation contains a provision eliminating the personal liability of its directors to EyeWonder or its stockholders for monetary damages for breach of fiduciary duty as a director.
+EyeWonder's bylaws provide that special meetings of the board directors will be held whenever called by the President or the Chairman of the Board on at least three (3) day's notice to each director if the notice is to be sent by first class mail or on at least one (1) day's notice if sent via facsimile, personal delivery, or by telephone.